rari-teh/GBXBuilder/README.md

 Made with Microsoft Visual Basic 6.0

 ## Requirement
 This program requires the Common Dialog ActiveX Control (COMDLG32.OCX).
-If you get a missing file error, you should install [Visual Basic 6.0 Runtime Plus](https://sourceforge.net/projects/vb6extendedruntime/files/latest/download).
+If you get a missing file error, you should install the Runtime Controls and Components from [Visual Basic 6.0 Runtime Plus](https://sourceforge.net/projects/vb6extendedruntime/files/latest/download).